pixie-io/docs.px.dev/content/en/installing-pixie/03-install-guides/02-self-hosted-pixie.md

 ### Explore the web app

-Open [Pixie's live UI](https://work.dev.withpixie.dev:443) in a new tab.
+Open [Pixie's Live UI](https://work.dev.withpixie.dev:443) in a new tab.

 1. Select your cluster.
 3. Now, select a script (e.g. `px/cluster` or `px/http_data`).